WFP-VAM/HRM/README.md

             └── 9169_9169.jpg
   ```

-  processses_survey.csv should contain at least 3 columns: "gpsLongitude","gpsLatitude" and one indicator.
+  processed_survey.csv should contain at least 3 columns: "gpsLongitude","gpsLatitude" and one indicator.
 You can either work with individual survey data or aggregate the surveys to some geographic level.
+The Raw folder can be used to store the raw data as well as complementary files such as the questionnaire.

+  raster_of_the_world.tif is a raster file that associated GRID coordinates to the areas of interest.
+We are currently working with a global raster at a 1km resolution taken from the NOAA nightlights "F182013.v4c_web.stable_lights.avg_vis.tif" and available at https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html.
+This raster can also be used to fine-tune the CNN.

+  ### Work in progress

  The next steps are (work in progress):
 + Applying the same methods in WFP assessments